pablonification/tubes-jarkom-maxxing/README.md

-# UDP Encrypted Chat Room
+# Tugas Besar 1 Jaringan Komputer II2120: UDP Encrypted Chat Room

 A **simple chat room application** that allows multiple users to communicate in real-time using **UDP sockets**.
 The communication is secured using **RSA encryption**, ensuring that all messages exchanged are encrypted and decrypted properly.
 This project demonstrates socket programming with **Python** and implements key features like authentication, unique usernames, and encrypted messaging.